afxjzs/rfdgnfl-draft-order/readme.md

 Hey there, RFDGNFLers!
 We're gonna use use this absurdly complex piece of software to select our draft order this year (every year?) because why not.

-## How to Use this Beast
+## How I'm Running it

-1. Clone this repo, because we're old school like that.
-2. Run `ruby rfdgnfl_draft_order.rb` and watch the magic happen.
+1. Run `ruby rfdgnfl_draft_order.rb` and watch the magic happen.
-3. The script will randomly generate an order for your draft, announce the lucky first picker with a fanfare, and the unlucky last picker with a sad trombone.
+2. The script will randomly generate an order for your draft, announce the lucky first picker with a fanfare, and the unlucky last picker with a sad trombone.
 Because we're all about the drama here.

 ## Requirements